About

 Jonathan animated stop motion sequences for Del Kathryn Barton’s feature film Blaze and worked as a sculptor, set builder and assistant animator on Adam Elliot’s feature film Mary and Max.
 He also worked as an assistant animator on Aardman Animations TV series Shaun the Sheep.
 Jonathan completed a BCA (Honours) degree in Film Production at Flinders University in 2002.

 Jonathan has directed and animated several short films, including Daffodil (a collaboration with textile artist Kasia Tons and sound artist Jeremy Conlon), Extreme Makeover, Catch of the Day and The Seagull.
 His films have won awards at Sydney Film Festival, Flickerfest, St Kilda Film Festival, Shorts Film Festival and the South Australian Screen Awards and have screened at international festivals including Annecy, Stuttgart, Krok, Tampere, Melbourne International Film Festival and Adelaide Film Festival.
+He is keen to pass on his knowledge and enthusiasm for animation.
+He has conducted animation workshops for both children and adults at festivals and schools around the country.